AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-manage.md

 ## From the Commerce Admin

-1. From the Commerce Admin, open the Store Configuration menu by selecting **[!UICONTROL Stores]** from the left navigation menu, and the select **[!UICONTROL Configuration]**.
+1. From the Commerce Admin, open the Store Configuration menu by selecting **[!UICONTROL Stores]** from the left navigation menu, and then select **[!UICONTROL Configuration]**.

 1. From the Configuration menu, select **[!UICONTROL Advanced > Admin]**, and then expand the [!UICONTROL Unified Experience option]**.

    ![Admin Store Configuration for Experience Cloud integration](./assets/admin-uex-manage-settings.png){width="600" zoomable="yes"}

-1. Enable or disable the integration by selecting the [!UICONTROL Enable] value.
+1. Enable or disable the integration by selecting the **[!UICONTROL Enable]** value.

-1. Change the project name that displays in the Commerce Projects workspace by adding or updating the [!UICONTROL Project Name] value.
+1. Change the project name that displays in the Commerce Projects workspace by adding or updating the **[!UICONTROL Project Name]** value.

 1. Save the configuration.